tsukasaoishi/ebisu_connection/README.md

 String format is it.
 You can write config with hash.

-### use multiple slave servers group
+### use multiple replica servers group
-If you may want to user multiple slave group, write multiple slave group to config/database.yml.
+If you may want to user multiple replica group, write multiple replica group to config/database.yml.

 ```yaml
 production: